Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Even if they seem like a strong friend who has everything under control, everyone needs reassurance sometimes.

-Letting your friends know that they are loved and supported can make all the difference during difficult times.
+Letting your friends know they are loved and supported can make all the difference during difficult times.

 Validating Your Friend’s Feelings and Struggles